-For the full list of spiritual self care practices check out this post.
+For the complete list of spiritual self care practices, check out this post.

 Meditation has numerous health benefits and is a great way to restore your sense of peace and calmness.
 It’s a form of spiritual and emotional self care that helps that body and mind to relax.
 Some of the benefits of meditation include gaining stress management skills, reducing negative emotions, and improving mental clarity.

-If you’re new to meditation, then I definitely recommend that you download the Headspace App, which is available for Apple and Android.
-They have meditation guides that are absolutely free and can help teach you the basics.
-It’s divided up by morning and night so you can practice different techniques for each part of the day.
+If you’re new to meditation, I recommend downloading the Headspace App, which is available for Apple and Android.
+They have meditation guides that are free and can help teach you the basics.
+In addition, it’s divided up by morning and night so that you can practice different techniques for each part of the day.

 Praying is a great way to practice spiritual self care, especially if you’re religious.
 It allows you to have a conversation with God and let out any pent-up emotions you may have.
 Praying has no time constraints and can be done at any time and anywhere.
-Get on your knees, go to the bathroom, or find a quiet space where you and your god can be alone for a decent amount of time.
+So get on your knees, go to the bathroom, or find a quiet space where you and your God can be alone for a decent amount of time.